 Skins's representation of adolescent mental health became darker over the course of the show.
 The writers portrayed manic depression by having Effie (who, until season four, was arguably one of the most seductively cool, calm, and collected characters ever) completely unravel.
 After her parents separate, Effie enters a near-catatonic state of depression.
 Freddie tries his hardest to bring Effie back to life, but her illness is too serious and she attempts suicide.
-Some viewers criticised the depiction of Effie's downward spiral as seemingly random and under-developed, but this was a character who had spent three seasons partying as a means of distraction, manipulated practically everyone in her life, and witnessed her brother get hit by a bus.
+Some viewers criticized the depiction of Effie's downward spiral as seemingly random and under-developed, but this was a character who had spent three seasons partying as a means of distraction, manipulated practically everyone in her life, and witnessed her brother get hit by a bus.
 A comedown was inevitable.
 And besides, triggers or no triggers, teenagers are already vulnerable to mental illness.
-In the U.K, rates of depression and anxiety amongst teenagers have increased by , while the National Institute of Mental Health estimates that 10-15% of U.S. adolescents experience a major depressive episode each year and that the rate of depression among girls is more than double that among boys.
+The National Institute of Mental Health estimates that 10-15% of U.S. adolescents experience a major depressive episode each year and that the rate of depression among girls is more than double that among boys.

 Effie begins a new life when she leaves rehabilitation.
 Her days become meticulously planned schedules of medication, self-care, and productivity — little room is left for error.
 When we return to Effie in season seven of Skins, she's a twenty-something living in London, working at a stockbroking company, and sticking to the good girl act.
 Her Dr. Martens have been traded in for heels, she has mastered Microsoft Excel, and her idea of a good time is a glass of white wine.
 Effie was never a character to half-do anything, and her highly regimented life exemplifies the demanding amount of work it can take some people to achieve and maintain mental wellness.